Disability and religion: Hindu texts

 Ashtavakra who had eight physical deformities, was said to be the author of the Hindu religious text Ashtavakra Gita and was a revered Vedic sage.
 He is shown to have triumphed over the scholars in King Janaka's court, who mocked his disabilities.
 The 16th-century Hindu poet and singer Surdas, who was said to have composed more than 125,000 songs, is similarly revered as a great religious figure.
+In the Hindu epic Mahabharatham, Dhritarashtra is initially denied his inheritance to the throne for being visually impaired, yet he is eventually portrayed as a ruler.
 In ancient and medieval Hindu society, individuals with disabilities were considered for special employment jobs where their disability would be beneficial for their work; for example, kings who would hire persons with hearing and/or speech impairment to copy confidential government documents.

+On the other hand of Hindu mythology, a woman named Manthra in the epic Ramayana was portrayed as menacing and despicable for being physically disabled.

 The Bhagavad Gita emphasises detachment from the world and coming to view pain and suffering as neither positive or negative.
 In the case of suffering, while it brings discomfort, it can also be seen as a positive phenomenon, because it advances a person's spiritual development.
 Hindu texts advocate that disabled people feeling hopeless should go forward in life with a positive manner and attitude by following Dharma.